background

 The debt-to-assets ratio increases to approximately 0.5x, which means the company must sell off half of its assets to pay off all of its outstanding financial obligations.

-And finally, the equity ratio increases to 2.0x, as the company is incurring more debt each year to finance the purchase of its assets and operations.
+And finally, the equity ratio declines to 0.5x from 0.8x, as the company is incurring more debt each year to finance the purchase of its assets and operations.

 Step-by-Step Online Course